mobxjs/mobx-vue-lite/README.md

 </script>
 ```

 Class observables should work out-of-the-box.
-Just wrap the component with the `Observer` component.
+Just wrap the component with the `<Observer />` component.

 ```html
 <template>